CEOs & Executive Performance and KPIs

 (Long-term Performance Metrics)

-CEO and President Executives Employees
+CEO Executives Employees

 1. Step CHANGE Strengthen Competitiveness